19 May 2021

-Content marketing is a marketing tool consisting of publishing information or story telling, not for the purpose of selling a particular product or service, but is useful information provided to engender brand loyalty, brand visibility, and establish brand credibility.
+Content marketing is a marketing tool consisting of publishing information or storytelling, not for overtly selling a particular product or service, but is useful information provided to engender brand loyalty, brand visibility, and establish brand credibility.

 Instead of pitching your products or services, content marketing seeks instead to provide relevant and useful content to your prospects and customers to help them solve their problems.